edi-stern/swift-guardian/ReadMe.md

 2. In `main.swift`, instantiate it, call `.walk(tree)`, and merge its `findings` with the existing array

 The `SourceAnnotator` and `ClaudeService` work with any `[Finding]` — they don't know which visitor produced them.

-## What I learned

-Building this taught me how static analysis tools actually work under the hood.
-SwiftLint, SonarQube, and similar tools all operate on the same principle — parse source into an AST, visit specific node types, report findings.
-The difference between a linter and a compiler is largely what you do with the tree once you have it.

-The interesting engineering problem was understanding what context to send to Claude.
-The expression alone (`pageSize!`) tells the model almost nothing.
-The surrounding lines reveal the type, the usage pattern, and the intended fix.
-Getting that context window right is what makes the suggestions useful rather than generic.

-The next step is interprocedural analysis — following a value across function boundaries to understand whether a force unwrap is truly unsafe or whether the caller has already guaranteed non-nil.
-That's the kind of analysis SonarQube and similar tools do, and it requires a control flow graph rather than a simple AST walk.